Syncplay/syncplay/README.md

 `--isolate-room` - if stated you won't be able to see users in rooms different for your.

-`--password` - server pasword used for private servers.
+`--password` - server password used for private servers.

 ## How to report bugs